 Judgment and Decision Making: Considering the relative costs and benefits of potential actions to choose the most appropriate one.

 - Regulation Officer

 - License Examiner

 - Certified Driver License Test Administrator

 - Naturalization Examiner

 - Certified Driver Examiner (CDE)

-In the United States, there were 288,300 jobs for Licensing Examiner or Inspector in 2016.
+In 2016, there was an estimated number of 288,300 jobs in the United States for Licensing Examiner or Inspector.
 New jobs are being produced at a rate of 8.2% which is above the national average.
 The Bureau of Labor Statistics predicts 23,700 new jobs for Licensing Examiner or Inspector by 2026.
 There will be an estimated 25,900 positions for Licensing Examiner or Inspector per year.